 However, following the Government announcement on 21st September, under the new Energy Bill Relief Scheme, commercial heat will be capped for six months.
 This means that, as gas supplied to heat networks is classed as 'commercial' customers on heat networks will benefit from this new cap.

 At present, heat networks are not regulated.
 This means that customers who are served by a heat network do not get the same levels of customer protection as standard utility customers.

-Some heat network customers may live on a scheme which is registered with the Heat Trust, an independent, non-profit consumer champion for heat networks whose aim is to benefit everyone involved in the network.
+Some heat network customers may live on a scheme which is registered with the Heat Trust, an independent, non-profit consumer champion for heat networks, whose aim is to benefit everyone involved in the network.
 Although the Heat Trust can provide consumers with some reassurance, they are not a regulator.

 Heat network regulation is changing, however.
 In 2014, the Government introduced the Heat Network Metering & Billing Regulations which aim to ensure that customers supplied by heat networks are only charged on their usage and have access to clear, transparent billing with heat meters installed into properties.

-As the Government foresees growth in heat networks as a low-carbon way to provide heat and hot water to homes, they realise that more needs to be done to protect consumers.
+As the Government foresees growth in heat networks as a low-carbon way to provide heat and hot water to homes, they realised that more needs to be done to protect consumers.
 In December 2021, after consultation, the Heat Network Market Framework was introduced, which appointed Ofgem as the dedicated regulator for heat networks.

-This is good news for customers on heat networks and Switch2 welcome the news, however the transition to Ofgem is ongoing which means that for the moment, customers remain unprotected.
+This is good news for customers on heat networks, and Switch2 welcome the news, however the transition to Ofgem is ongoing which means that for the moment, customers remain unprotected.